citizen010/2FA-on-command-line/README.md

 - the last available key for the chosen service is used
 - to restore the previous key, manually delete the last key from $KEYFILE

-If you run it without arguments, an help will be displayed:<br />
+If you run it without arguments, an help will be displayed: `totp`
-`totp`
 ```
 Usage:
    totp list